 - Be rewarded for your loyalty by receiving a 10% discount from your 3rd Marmot trip onwards

 We offer included transfers from Marseille Airport (MRS) and Aix-en-Provence TGV to our hotel in Meyreuil (just to the east of Aix-en-Provence).
 This is a journey of about 30min.

 Full travel advice (essential reading before booking your flights) and airport transfer timings can be found in our Trip Notes.

-Meet your guides, transfer to our beautiful converted convent hotel, assemble your bikes and perhaps go for a pre-dinner spin to loosen your legs ahead of the next day’s ride.
+Meet your guides, transfer to the hotel, assemble your bikes and perhaps go for a pre-dinner spin to loosen your legs ahead of the next day’s ride.

 Day 2: Day ride into the Verdon Gorge

-Those choosing the Challenge option today head on to the incredible Route des Crêtes du Verdon (1320m), for even more of the spectacular views to be had.
+Those choosing the Challenge option today head on to the incredible Route des Crêtes du Verdon (1320m), for even more spectacular views.

 Day 3: Moustiers-Sainte-Marie to Sisteron

 You start today with a couple of minor undulations and a swift descent before the landscape eventually opens out to reveal wide open plains of never-ending fields of lavender and sunflowers.
-Dominating the horizon is, of course, the giant of Provence, Mt Ventoux, your ultimate destination.
-For those chasing the Challenge options, a visit to the region would not be complete without conquering Mt Ventoux’s ‘little sister’ – the Montagne de Lure, up at 1745m, with it’s views to the North into the Hautes-Alpes region.
+Dominating the horizon is the giant of Provence, Mt Ventoux, your ultimate destination.
+For those chasing the Challenge options, a visit to the region would not be complete without conquering Mt Ventoux’s ‘little sister’ – the Montagne de Lure up at 1745m, with views to the north into the Hautes-Alpes region.

-Tonight we stay in the majestic pre-Roman town of Sisteron with it’s narrow cobbled streets and magnificent Vauban fortifications, sat in the shadows of the impressively ravined Rocher de la Baume mountain.
-With a somewhat ‘flatter’ (yes, it is all relative!) day of cycling behind you, we foresee arriving with plenty of time to spare, affording you the opportunity to stretch your legs and experience some local history.
+Tonight we stay in the majestic pre-Roman town of Sisteron with its narrow cobbled streets and magnificent Vauban fortifications in the shadows of the impressively ravined Rocher de la Baume mountain.
+With a somewhat ‘flatter’ (yes, it is all relative!) day of cycling behind you, we foresee arriving with plenty of time to spare, affording you the opportunity to stretch your legs and experience some local culture.

 Day 4: Sisteron to Malaucene and the vineyards of Gigondas

 Suitably caffeinated, you leave Sault to join a winding narrow road that hugs the cliffs of the Gorges de la Nesque, descending gently through a series of short tunnels hewn out of the rock.
-This road is one of highlights of the region and draws cyclists and photographers from miles around for it’s magnificent riding and views of the valley below.
-Once through the gorge, a few undulations take you via Bédoin to your hotel in Malaucene.
-I know you are on holiday, but there is no escaping the tough decisions: to relax by the pool, meander into the centre of town, or tag on an additional 52kms in the hills to the West on the ‘Gigondas’ loop – taking in some beautiful vineyards and rural villages, and adding 700m of ascent.
+This road is one of the highlights of the region and attracts cyclists and photographers from miles around for its magnificent riding and views of the valley below.
+Once through the gorge, a few undulations take you via Bédoin to your hotel in Malaucène.
+You are on holiday, but there is no escaping tough decisions: to relax by the pool, meander into the centre of town, or tag on an additional 52km in the hills to the west on the ‘Gigondas’ loop – taking in some beautiful vineyards and rural villages and adding 700m of ascent.

-The hotel Domaine de Tilleuls is one of our firm favourites so you are here for the next 3 nights.
+The Hôtel Ventoux Provence is one of our firm favourites so you are here for the next 3 nights.

 Our excursion into the Parc regional des Baronnies Provencales takes you over the Côte de Bluye (578m), whilst the Challenge option detours early into the ride to take on the Col du Perty (1302m) and the Col St-Jean (1158m).

 Mont Ventoux has featured heavily in the Tour de France world since it was first included over 60 years ago.
-It became infamous when it claimed the life of the British rider Tom Simpson in 1967 and has since become a Mecca for cyclists (and now runners, see Chris Froome 2016!) from all over the world wanting to battle body and mind up this iconic, arid, rocky moonscape of a mountain.
+It became infamous when it claimed the life of the British rider Tom Simpson in 1967 and has since become a Mecca for cyclists from all over the world wanting to pitch body and mind against this iconic, arid, rocky moonscape of a mountain.

-The Classic route takes on the ascent from Bedoin via the petit (Col de Madeleine 451m) whilst the Challenge route climbs the Bedoin side via Col de Madaleine, before heading back down from the summit for one last climb up from Sault.
+The Classic route takes on the ascent from Bédoin via the Col de Madeleine (451m).
+The Challenge route also climbs the Bédoin side via Col de Madaleine, before heading back down from the summit for a second ascent up from Sault.

-Sadly, all good things, including cycling holidays, must to come to an end.
-We transfer you back to Marseille Airport (MRS) or Aix-en-Provence TGV, a journey of 1hr 30 mins.
+Sadly, all good things must come to an end.
+We will transfer you back to Marseille Airport (MRS) or Aix-en-Provence TGV, a journey of about 1hr 30min.